Main menu:

 Children with Asthma can lead a healthy active lives.
 Asthma can be different for each child and unfortunately at this time it cannot be cured, but it can be controlled by living a healthy lifestyle and proper Asthma medication use.

 Healthy eating will help children with Asthma.
 Fresh fruit and vegetables are full of antioxidants, which may improve lung health which helps in avoid asthma attacks.
 Eating fish often may also help with asthma.
 Eating too much saturated fat may prevent Asthma medicines working properly.
-Limit the amount of convenience foods high in saturated fat, and choose lean meats, skinless chicken and reduced-fat dairy foods.
-Milk and other dairy foods don’t cause or worsen asthma symptoms.
+Limit the amount of convenience foods high in saturated fat, and choose lean meats, skinless chicken and reduced-

 Enjoy a physically active lifestyle.
 Getting more active can make a child feel better.
 Don’t let Asthma stop a child from being physically active.
 Choose an activity the child enjoys, as this can help motivate them, and aim for at least 30 minutes of moderately intense physical activity every day or most days.
 Moderately intense physical activity means any activity that makes the child breathe noticeably faster and deeper than usual, but does not make them puff and pant.
 Asthma symptoms after physical activity are common but treatable, so don’t let this put a child off being active.
 If being physically active causes asthma symptoms, tell the doctor so a treatment that works best can be used.
 This could be as simple as taking extra puffs of the reliever before the warm up.
 Consider getting the child involved in structured exercise training, as people with asthma who participate in this sort of training may feel better.